windingwind/zotero-plugin-template/README.md

 ```

 > [!note]
-> This will use [Bumpp](https://github.com/antfu-collective/bumpp) to prompt for the new version number, locally bump the version, run any (pre/post)version scripts defined in `package.json`, commit, build (optional), tag the commit with the version number and push commits and git.tags.
+> This will use [Bumpp](https://github.com/antfu-collective/bumpp) to prompt for the new version number, locally bump the version, run any (pre/post)version scripts defined in `package.json`, commit, build (optional), tag the commit with the version number and push commits and git tags.
 Bumpp can be configured in `zotero-plugin-config.ts`; for example, add `release: { bumpp: { execute: "npm run build" } }` to also build before committing.
 >
 > Subsequently GitHub Action will rebuild the plugin and use `zotero-plugin-scaffold`'s `release` script to publish the XPI to GitHub Release.
 In addition, a separate release (tag: `release`) will be created or updated that includes update manifests `update.json` and `update-beta.json` as assets.
 These will be available at `https://github.com/{{owner}}/{{repo}}/releases/download/release/update*.json`.